morikeli/MoriKeli/README.md

 <a href="https://www.buymeacoffee.com/keli.io"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="150"/></a>

 ### Thank you
 Thank you for visiting my profile!
-Feel free to explore my repositories and reach out if you'd like to collaborate or have any questions.
+Feel free to explore my repositories and show some ♥️ by hitting the star ⭐ button on my repositories.
+You can reach out if you'd like to collaborate or have any questions.